-- ▶ Define the data source. - You can choose from relays, binary inputs and limit switches.
+- ▶ Define the data source. - ► You can choose from relays, binary inputs and limit switches. - For further information on "EtherNet/IP", see the Guideline for Communication via EtherNet/IP, SD01293C

 10.5 Binary inputs and outputs

 Hardware options, such as the DIO module with 2 digital inputs and 2 digital outputs or fieldbus module 485DP/485MB enable the following: